GingerNinja23/ipop-documentation/Run-multiple-instances-of-GroupVPN-in-one-VM-with-LXC.md

    dpkg -l | grep lxc
    ```

-5. Place your ipop-tincan binary and controllers at your working directory and run below.
-In this example, the script copies the executables and configure its ipop node with IP address 172.16.0.2, 172.16.0.3 and 172.16.0.4 consecutively with the instance name ipop0, ipop1 and ipop2 respectively.
+5. Place your ipop-tincan binary, controllers and config file at your working directory and run below(The file name should be "ipop-tincan-x86_64, gvpn_controller.py, config.json) In this example, the script copies the executables and configure its ipop node with IP address 172.16.0.2, 172.16.0.3 and 172.16.0.4 consecutively with the instance name ipop0, ipop1 and ipop2 respectively.

    ```bash
    ./gvpn_lxc -m 2 -p ipop -i 3 -a 172.16.0.2